Armie Hammer Allegedly Raped & “Committed Other Acts of Violence” Against A Woman

 Hammer's attorney went on to claim in the statement that Effie and Hammer's "hundreds" of text messages "undermines and refutes her outrageous allegations."

-"As recently as July 18, 2020, [Effie] sent graphic texts to Mr. Hammer telling him what she wanted him to do to her," Brettler wrote.
-"Mr. Hammer responded making it clear that he did not want to maintain that type of relationship with her."
+"As recently as 18th July 2020, [Effie] sent graphic texts to Mr Hammer telling him what she wanted him to do to her," Brettler wrote.
+"Mr Hammer responded making it clear that he did not want to maintain that type of relationship with her."

 Refinery29 has reached out to Hammer for additional comment.